-MG MOTOR UK The right kind of car for current market trends.
+The right kind of car for current market trends.
 Can MG fully capitalise on this?
 The countdown is on and MG Motor UK will be unveiling its all-new crossover to attendees of the London Motor Show on 6-8 May.
-MG Motor UK announced in October last year that it was the first […]
+MG Motor UK announced in October last year that it was the first volume manufacturer to […]

 The MG EX234 prototype hits the auction scene, coming up for sale with Bonhams at its Goodwood Festival of Speed sale on 24 June.
 It’s one of the many fascinating ‘might have beens’ in the history of MG marque, with design kicking off in 1964 when Abingdon’s engineers’ thoughts turned to a ‘next generation’ MGB that would have better chassis dynamics: specifically, the new car would incorporate the independent rear suspension intended for the original but abandoned as too expensive.

 Jaguar Land Rover is supporting the European Union’s plan for the standardisation and harmonisation of autonomous vehicle technology.
 It has demonstrated a range of autonomous vehicles, including ‘hands-free’ driving, to EU Transport Ministers on the streets of Amsterdam.
 The 28 EU Member States met at the EU Council of Ministers meeting to discuss the importance of […]